Applied and Technical Studies

 How to apply

-1. Submit a UFV application form, along with the $45 application fee, to the Admissions & Records office.
-You can apply online or download an application form at ufv.ca/ar/admissions/apply.
-Application forms are also available from any A&R or Student Services office.
+1. Submit a UFV application form, along with the $45 application fee, to the Office of the Registrar.
+You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
+Application forms are also available from any OReg or Student Services office.
 Applicants currently in Grade 12 may apply during their Grade 12 year.
 A statement from the school counsellor or principal, indicating that you are likely to meet graduation requirements by June, must be presented at the time of entrance exam appointment.

 2. Applicants will be notified of entrance exam dates by the Trades & Technology Centre.
-There is no fee for writing these exams.
 Applicants who have not been contacted within two weeks of submission of their applications should call 604-847-5448.

 3. Read the program description and information carefully.
 If you require more information, please contact the Trades & Technology Centre at 604-847-5448 or email@example.com.